Algebraic Surfaces in Positive Characteristic: Cohomological tools and invariants

-One algebraic replacement for singular cohomology is {\em $\ell$-adic cohomology}, whose construction is due to Grothendieck.
-We refer to \cite[Appendix C]{Hartshorne} for motivation as well as to \cite{Milne} for a complete treatment.
-Let us here only describe its properties: let $\ell$ be a prime number with $\ell\neq p$ and let $\QQ_\ell$ be the field of $\ell$-adic numbers, i.e., the completion of $\QQ$ with respect to the $\ell$-adic valuation.
-Then \begin{enumerate} \item the $\ell$-adic cohomology groups $\Het{i}(X,\QQ_l)$ are finite-dimensional $\QQ_\ell$-vector spaces, \item they are zero for $i<0$ and $i>2\dim(X)$, \item the dimension of $\Het{i}(X,\QQ_\ell)$ is independent of $\ell$ (here, $\ell\neq p$ is crucial), and is denoted by $b_i(X)$, the $i$.th {\em Betti number}, \item $\Het{*}(X,\QQ_\ell)$ satisfies Poincar\'e duality. \end{enumerate}
+An algebraic replacement for singular cohomology is {\em $\ell$-adic cohomology}, whose construction is due to Grothendieck.
+We refer to \cite[Appendix C]{Hartshorne} for motivation, as well as to \cite{Milne} for a complete treatment.
+Let us here only describe its basic properties: let $\ell$ be a prime number different from $p$ and let $\QQ_\ell$ be the field of $\ell$-adic numbers, i.e., the completion of $\QQ$ with respect to the $\ell$-adic valuation, see also Section \ref{subsec:Witt def}.
+Then, \begin{enumerate} \item the $\ell$-adic cohomology groups $\Het{i}(X,\QQ_l)$ are finite-dimensional $\QQ_\ell$-vector spaces, \item they are zero for $i<0$ and $i>2\dim(X)$, \item the dimension of $\Het{i}(X,\QQ_\ell)$ is independent of $\ell$ (here, $\ell\neq p$ is crucial), and we denote it by $b_i(X)$, the $i$.th {\em Betti number}, \item $\Het{*}(X,\QQ_\ell)$ satisfies Poincar\'e duality. \end{enumerate}

 If $k=\CC$, then so-called {\em comparison theorems} show that these Betti numbers coincide with the topological ones.
-Let us also mention the following feature: if $k$ is not algebraically closed then the absolute Galois group ${\rm Gal}(\overline{k}/k)$ acts on $\ell$-adic cohomology and may give rise to interesting representations of the absolute Galois group.
+Let us also mention the following feature: if $k$ is not algebraically closed, then the absolute Galois group ${\rm Gal}(\overline{k}/k)$ acts on the $\ell$-adic cohomology groups of $X_{\overline{k}}$, which gives rise to interesting representations of ${\rm Gal}(\overline{k}/k)$.

-Let $k$ be an arbitrary field.
-Then, for the following two classes of varieties, $\ell$-adic cohomology and Hodge invariants are precisely as one would expect them from complex geometry: \begin{enumerate} \item If $C$ is a smooth curve over a field $k$, then $b_0=b_2=1$, $b_1=2g$ and $h^{1,0}=h^{0,1}=g$. \item If $A$ is an Abelian variety of dimension $g$ over a field $k$ then $b_0=b_{2g}=1$, $b_1=2g$ and $h^{0,1}=h^{1,0}=g$.
+For the following two classes of varieties, $\ell$-adic cohomology and Hodge invariants are precisely as one would expect them from complex geometry: \begin{enumerate} \item If $C$ is a smooth and projective curve over $k$, then $b_0=b_2=1$, $b_1=2g$, and $h^{1,0}=h^{0,1}=g$. \item If $A$ is an Abelian variety of dimension $g$ over $k$ then $b_0=b_{2g}=1$, $b_1=2g$, and $h^{0,1}=h^{1,0}=g$.
 Moreover, there exists an isomorphism

 giving -- among many other things -- the expected Betti numbers. \end{enumerate}